-This course involves hands-on, group learning where the students analyze mock outdoor crime scenes, preserve evidence, and write reports in preparation for their own forensic experiences with their respective agencies.
+This, Recovery of Human Remains Workshop, course involves hands-on, group learning where the students analyze mock outdoor crime scenes, preserve evidence, and write reports in preparation for their own forensic experiences with their respective agencies.

 Upon successful completion of this course, the attendee should be able to understand and implement the process of locating and documenting buried bodies and surface scattered human remains; think critically about the type of experts needed to provide analyses integral to case resolution; recommend personnel and equipment needs for exhumations and surface scatter scenes.